-In October 2011, a new edition, building on the original manual was released (OECD 2011).
-The AlHW is working towards reporting its health expenditure to the OECD in accordance with the new guidelines.
+In October 2011, a new edition, building on the original manual was released (OECD, WHO, Eurostat 2011).
+The AIHW is working towards reporting its health expenditure to the OECD in accordance with the new guidelines.

 In 2004, the AIHW established the Health Expenditure Advisory Committee (HEAC), comprising data users and providers, to give advice and feedback on its health expenditure reporting.
 The committee meets twice a year and consists of representatives from DoHA, Treasury, ABS, DVA, Commonwealth Grants Commission, Medicare Australia, the PHIAC and each state and territory health department.
-It also includes a representative from the Ministry of Health New Zealand, and an academic health economist.
+It also includes an academic health economist.